kumarsasank42-coder/Cifar_Dataset_classification/README.md

 # Cifar_Dataset_classification
-I am preparing a model to classify the data of cifar dataset
+I prepared a model to classify the data of cifar dataset